-Final drilling results from the Horseshoe South drilling will be reported as they become available in the coming days.
+Final drilling results from the remaining sites will be reported as they become available.

-The Company is also preparing a technical report and budget for OMM to consider ahead of OMM electing in August to commit to the next the stage of on-ground exploration pursuant to the terms of the Agreement.
+The Company is also preparing a technical report and budget for OMM to consider ahead of OMM electing in August to commit to next the stage of on-ground exploration pursuant to the terms of the Agreement.